Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs: Building a Vocabulary

 \subsection{Model Vocabularies}

 Finally, we propose a method to ``read out'' the implicit vocabulary of a model $\mathcal{M}$ given a dataset $\mathcal{D}$.
 For each document $d\in\mathcal{D}$, we segment $d$ using Algorithm~\ref{algo}.
-We then average scores $\psi$ for every multi-token sequence that appears more than once across all documents.
-As this process is very data-dependent, we compare the top 50 results for Pile and Wikipedia text in Appendix~\ref{appendix:vocab}.
+We then average scores $\psi$ for every multi-token sequence that appears more than once in $\mathcal{D}$.
+As this process is very data-dependent, we show results for both Pile and Wikipedia text.
+The top 50 sequences for each dataset and model are provided in Appendix~\ref{appendix:vocab}.

 With this approach, we are able to recover $\sim$1800 sequences for Llama-2-7b and $\sim$900 for Llama-3-8b using the same five hundred Wikipedia articles.
 Although recall is quite low (Table~\ref{tab:quickeval}), we find that 44.9\% of sequences recovered for Llama-2-7b on Wikipedia text are either multi-token words or multi-token entities (29.68\% for Pile text).
-For Llama-3-8b, only 5\% and 3\% of sequences are MTWs or MTEs.
+For Llama-3-8b, only 5\% and 3\% of retrieved sequences are multi-token words or entities.
 However, looking at examples of Llama-3-8b sequences in Appendix~\ref{appendix:vocab}, we can observe other interesting cases, like multi-token expressions (``gold medalists,'' ``by per capita income,'' ``thank you for your understanding'') and \texttt{LaTeX} commands (as similarly observed by \citet{elhage2022solu}).
-Because Llama-3-8b's \textit{token} vocabulary is four times larger than Llama-2-7b's, its \textit{implicit} vocabulary also seems to consist of more multi-word expressions and chunks of code rather than multi-token words (Appendix~\ref{appendix:vocab}, Table~\ref{tab:pile_llama3}).
+Because Llama-3-8b's \textit{token} vocabulary is four times larger than Llama-2-7b's, its \textit{implicit} vocabulary also seems to consist of larger multi-word expressions and chunks of code rather than multi-token words (Appendix~\ref{appendix:vocab}, Table~\ref{tab:pile_llama3}).